sfuhrm/yahoofinance-api/README.md

 * Proper closing of input/output streams, thereby working properly with HTTPS sockets.
 * Several fixes of deprecation warnings.
+* Raise minimum Java required to JDK 8.
 * Adding/changing of some badges in the project README.md.

+Besides these changes, the software can be used as a drop-in replacement for sstrickx' Maven artifacts.

 ### About the library